-Choline is a water-soluble nutrient in the vitamin B family that we think is far too little talked about.
+Choline is a water-soluble nutrient in the vitamin B family that we think need serious attention.
 Red meat, egg yolk, yeast extract, wheat sprouts, legumes, and intestinal food are common and good sources in our diet.
-It is not classified as vitamin as it can to some extent be created endogenously in the body.
-However, the body does not produce sufficient amounts, so we have a need for intake through the diet.
-In the United States, the substance is classified as essential and an estimated 90% of the population receives too little.
-Although choline is present in our foods, we ask ourselves the question, do we get optimal quantities?
+It is not classified as vitamin as it can, to some extent, be created endogenously in the body.
+However, the body does not produce sufficient amounts, so we require intake through the diet.
+In the United States, choline is classified as an essential nutrient, and an estimated 90% of the population receives too little.
+Although choline is present in our foods, we ask ourselves the question, do we get optimal amounts?

 Facts About Choline

 - Adequate intake of AI: 400mg / day for an adult (EU)

 - Daily Value DV: 550mg / day for an adult (US)

 - Upper limit UL: 3,500mg / day (US)

 - Low levels lead to fatty liver and liver damage